List of Agents of S.H.I.E.L.D. characters: Hale

-Hale (portrayed by Catherine Dent) is a female brigadier general and the mother of Ruby who hunts Phil Coulson's group after what happened to Glenn Talbot.
+Hale (portrayed by Catherine Dent) is a brigadier general and the mother of Ruby who hunts Phil Coulson's group after what happened to Glenn Talbot.
 Alyssa Jirrels portrays a teenage Hale.
 During her teenage life, she is a rival of Baron Strucker and a classmate of Jasper Sitwell.
 Daniel Whitehall selected her to bring up Hydra's next leader through insemination.
 Later on, she came across an alien device that enabled her to contact Qovas of an alien alliance called the Confederacy.
 It's her weariness of the Confederacy that led to General Hale's attempts to get S.H.I.E.L.D. and Hydra to work together.
 She soon teams up with Carl Creel and Anton Ivanov.
 Following Ruby's death, Hale informs Qovas that S.H.I.E.L.D. now has the gravitonium.
 After Talbot absorbs the gravitonium and takes command of Qovas' ship, Hale tries to control him through his Hydra reprogramming, but he rebels and crushes Hale with his powers.

 Ruby Hale

 Ruby Hale (portrayed by Dove Cameron) is the daughter of General Hale who has an obsession with Daisy Johnson.
 She has been trained as an assassin by her mother and wields chakrams which she used to slice half of Elena's arms off when she was attacking Mack.
 It was revealed that she was born through insemination.
 When Ruby gets 8% of the gravitonium in her, she starts to hear Franklin Hall and Ian Quinn's voices in her head like Carl Creel which leads to her accidentally killing Werner von Strucker.
 After attempts by Daisy Johnson and General Hale to get her to let them help, Elena had no choice but to use one of Ruby's chakrams to put her out of her misery, and takes her revenge against Ruby for having sliced her arms.

-In November 2017, Marvel revealed that Dove Cameron had joined the season in an unspecified role, which was revealed in January 2018 to be the character Ruby.
+In November 2017, Marvel revealed that Cameron had joined the season in an unspecified role, which was revealed in January 2018 to be the character Ruby.
 Cameron described Ruby as "a very interesting, complex, dark girl" and "a wild card".
 When auditioning for the role, Cameron, who did not know anything about Ruby or the character, played her like a murderer, which the producers liked.
 This helped Cameron once she was cast in the role and learned that Ruby was some form of assassin.
 Regarding Ruby's relationship with her mother, Cameron felt the relationship was "complex" with both of these strong women.
-She continued, "there’s also a lot of love there.
-It’s like a real, complicated mother-daughter relationship.
-It’s very sad.
-It’s very gratifying.
-It’s very scary.
-It’s very fast.
-It’s very physical."
+She continued, "there's also a lot of love there.
+It's like a real, complicated mother-daughter relationship.
+It's very sad.
+It's very gratifying.
+It's very scary.
+It's very fast.
+It's very physical."